pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 ## RULES

+0. identify the trend a level to confirm it
 1. wait 1 trading day before buying or selling a thing
 2. sell half on a double (100%)
 3. buy value / be contrarien